vnp7514/2021-zendesk-challenge/README.md

 This will runs the backend server on port 8080

-Then go to the my-app directory:
+Then open another terminal and go to the my-app directory:

 ### `cd my-app`